-CHAPTER 15 - CONCLUSION
+CHAPTER 15 - SUMMARY & CONCLUSIONS

-15. Conclusion
+15. Summary and Conclusions

-It is clear that, in most cases, even without mitigation, impacts are generally insignificant.
-This has been achieved by appropriate location and design of the proposed poultry installation.
+It is clear that, in most cases, even without mitigation, impacts are generally insignificant by reducing stocking density across the site.
+This has been achieved by appropriate location and design of the poultry installation.
 Even where significant impacts are identified many are effectively reduced to insignificant by the use of appropriate mitigation.
 Indeed, in some areas, negative impacts are altered to positive impacts via the application of mitigation and enhancement measures (particularly in relation to traffic and ecology).
 There are no impacts that remain significantly negative.